nikhilshinde0909/LncRAnalyzer/README.md

 Pipeline for identification of lncRNAs and Novel Protein Coding Transcripts (NPCTs)

 # Introduction
-LncRAnalyzer can be used to identify lncRNAs and Novel Protein Coding Transcripts (NPCT) with large number of RNA-seq datasets, it contains genome guided assembly, merge annotattions, annotation compare, classcode selection and final retrival of transcripts in fasta format.
-The putative lncRNAs and NPCTs will be further tested for their coding potentials with CPC2,CPAT, PLEK (Time consuming), LGC, and RNAsamba.
+LncRAnalyzer can be used to identify lncRNAs and Novel Protein Coding Transcripts (NPCT) with a large number of RNA-seq datasets, it contains genome-guided assembly, merge annotations, annotation compare, class code selection, and final retrieval of transcripts in fasta format.
+The putative lncRNAs and NPCTs will be further tested for their coding potentials with CPC2, CPAT, PLEK (Time-consuming), LGC, and RNAsamba.
 Based on coding potentials lncRNAs and NPCTs will be selected.
-Additionally, if someone have Lifover files for the organism and related species; conservation analysis will be also performed with slncky.
-We integreated FEELnc plugin to detect the mRNA spliced and intergenic lncRNAs in RNA-seq samples.
-For NPCTs one can go for TransDecoder followed by Pfamscan to retrive protein family annotations.
-Pipeline will be executed in conda environment.
+Additionally, if someone has Lifover files for the organism and related species; conservation analysis will be also performed with Slncky.
+We integrated the FEELnc plugin to detect the mRNA spliced and intergenic lncRNAs in RNA-seq samples.
+For NPCTs, one can go for TransDecoder followed by Pfamscan to retrieve protein family annotations.
+The pipeline will be executed in a conda environment.

 <p align="center">
   <img src="https://github.com/nikhilshinde0909/LncRAnalyzer/blob/main/scripts/LncRAnalyzer.png" width=50% height=25%>